Do you need expert insight to help your middle grade or YA manuscript reach its full potential?

 *Please note that if your manuscript excerpt exceeds the word limit, it will be truncated at 4000 words before being forwarded to the assessor.
 Please respect the time the assessor is dedicating to reading your work by sticking to the industry standard formatting and word limit.
 Thank you.

-The cost of a one-hour assessment is $190 for members and $270 for non-members.
-To book an appointment, please call us on (02) 9555 9757 or email us info[at]writingnsw[dot]org[dot]au.
-Currently how we are accepting payment, is by confirming an appointment time with you, and then issuing an online invoice to be paid within 7 days.
+The cost of a one-hour assessment is $200 for members and $270 for non-members.
+To book an appointment, please email us info[at]writingnsw[dot]org[dot]au.
+We will confirm an appointment time with you, and then issue an online invoice.
 Once your payment is received we will confirm your booking.
 Contact us if you have any questions.

 Submitting your work

-Once you have made your appointment, you will need to your submission at least 10 days before your assessment as one document.
+Once you have made your appointment, you will need to your submission at least 10 days before your assessment as one document in MS Word format.
 Your document must be formatted to industry standards, as follows:

 - Line spacing: 1.5 or double